Decorative neutral curve divider

 Qualification Meetings and Discovery

 Structure discovery calls around MEDDIC elements.
 Don't interrogate—have natural conversations that uncover information.
-Start with pain and metrics (problems and desired outcomes), then move to decision process and criteria (how they'll solve it), finally cover Economic Buyer and Champion (who's involved).
+Start with pain and metrics (problems and desired outcomes).
+Then move to decision process and criteria (how they'll solve it), finally cover Economic Buyer and Champion (who's involved).

 Take detailed notes organized by MEDDIC component.
 After calls, assess what you know and what's missing.
 Incomplete MEDDIC means more discovery is needed before advancing opportunities.